Gide Loyrette Nouel LLP

 Saadia Bhatty

-Admitted to the New York Bar in 2010 and Paris Bar in 2018, Saadia Bhatty is a partner within Gide's Dispute Resolution practice group in London.
-She has more than 13 years' experience (including in Paris and New York) as counsel to private and state entities in cross-border disputes, in particular in international arbitration proceedings (commercial and investment), governed by the rules of various institutions (including ICC, ICSID, LCIA, PCA, SCC, HKIAC, VIAC, CAS and OHADA rules), as well as in ad hoc arbitrations (UNCITRAL), subject to the laws of both civil and common law jurisdictions.
-Fields of expertise include the energy, oil and gas, and construction sectors, particularly in Africa, the Middle East and Asia.
-Saadia also advises governments in the drafting/reform of their investment treaties and national legislation.
-She is a graduate from Harvard Law School, the Paris I Panthéon-Sorbonne University in Paris, and the Ecole Normale Supérieure Saadia regularly writes articles, lectures in top universities, trains private practitioners and government officials, and speaks at conferences in international arbitration across the world.
+Saadia Bhatty is a Partner and Co-head of Gide's International Dispute Resolution team in London.
+She specialises in international arbitration and public international law.
+Saadia has more than 15 years' experience (including in Paris, New York and London) advising private and state entities in cross-border disputes, in particular in international arbitration proceedings (commercial and investment), governed by the rules of various institutions (including ICC, ICSID, LCIA, PCA, SCC, HKIAC, VIAC, CAS and OHADA rules), as well as in ad hoc arbitrations (UNCITRAL), subject to the laws of both civil and common law jurisdictions, particularly in the energy, oil and gas, and construction sectors, notably in Africa, the Middle East and Asia.
+Saadia also advises governments on the drafting/reform of their investment treaties, national legislation and state contracts, and in proceedings before the Internationl Court of Justice Saadia sits as an arbitrator on several arbitration panels: the Energy Disputes Arbitration Center (EDAC), the Center for International Investment and Commercial Arbitration (CIICA), the Cairo Regional Centre for International Commercial Arbitration (CRCICA), the Organisation pour l'harmonisation en Afrique du droit des affaires (OHADA) and the Singapore International Arbitration Centre (SIAC).
+She is also a member of ICC UK's International Arbitration Committee.
+Saadia also regularly teaches international arbitration in universities across the world.
+Saadia is a graduate of Harvard, Université Paris I Panthéon-Sorbonne and École Normale Supérieure.
+She was admitted to the New York Bar in 2010 and to the Paris Bar in 2018.

 Dimitrios Logizidis